jvmn/groundzero-changelog/README.md

 ```
 **The gitRepo url** (not the clone url) would be added from the project/fractal config, if none exist either add the url here or the changelog will not output commit urls or compare urls between releases.

-## Release assumptions
+## Script assumptions
-- Your working on a git-flow structure
-- You make a release from develop branch
+- Your commits follow the Angular Commit Message Conventions (https://gist.github.com/stephenparish/9941e89d80e2bc58a153)

-- A Jira ticket is written inside brackets [] and can be located anywhere in the commit
+- A Jira ticket is written inside brackets [TICKET-123] and can be located anywhere in the commit.